stain/s11.no/content/2023/phd/workflow-run-crate/index.md

 -   <https://doi.org/10.5281/zenodo.12159311>
 -   <https://doi.org/10.5281/zenodo.12160782>

-The RO-Crate metadata files for the machine readable profiles can be retrieved using the same URLs as the human-readable ones, but with JSON-LD content negotiation: this is done by setting `"Accept:application/ld+json"` in the HTTP header.
+The RO-Crate metadata files for the machine-readable profiles can be retrieved using the same URLs as the human-readable ones, but with an appropriate HTTP content negotiation header; at the time of writing JSON-LD, Turtle, RDF/XML and N-Triples serialisations are available.

 The new terms we defined to represent concepts that could not be expressed with existing Schema.org ones are at: